RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/getting-started-service-mesh.md

 CodeReady Workspaces is a full featured IDE and provides language specific capabilities for various project types.
 In order to enable these capabilities, let's convert the imported project skeletons to a Maven projects.
-In the project explorer, right-click on each project and then click on `Convert to Project` continuously.
+In the project explorer, right-click on each project and then click on **Convert to Project** continuously.

 ![codeready-workspace-convert]({% image_path codeready-workspace-convert.png %}){:width="500px"}

-Choose `Maven` from the project configurations and then click on `Save`.
+Choose **Maven** from the project configurations and then click on **Save**.

 ![codeready-workspace-maven]({% image_path codeready-workspace-maven.png %}){:width="700px"}

 Repeat the above for inventory and catalog projects.

-> `NOTE`: the Terminal window in CodeReady Workspaces.
-For the rest of these labs, anytime you need to run a command in a terminal, you can use the CodeReady Workspaces `Terminal` window.
+> NOTE: the Terminal window in CodeReady Workspaces.
+For the rest of these labs, anytime you need to run a command in a terminal, you can use the CodeReady Workspaces Terminal window.

 ![codeready-workspace-terminal]({% image_path codeready-workspace-terminal.png %})

 ##### Connnecting to Openshift

-When you access [OpenShift web console]({{ CONSOLE_URL}}) or the other route URL via HTTPS protocol, you will see `Your Connection is not secure` warning message.
+When you access [OpenShift web console]({{ CONSOLE_URL}}) or the other route URL via HTTPS protocol, you will see **Your Connection is not secure** warning message.
 Because, OpenShift uses self-certification to create TLS termication route as default.
 For example, if you're using *Chrome Browser*, you will see the following screen.

-Click on `Advanced` then, you can access the HTTPS page when you click on `Proceed to...`!!!
+Click on **Advanced** then, you can access the HTTPS page when you click on **Proceed to...**!!!

 ![warning]({% image_path browser_warning.png %})